-Subsequently, we determine the possible values of the motivic 2-fold multiplicativity defect for the cases of Fano and Calabi-Yau complete intersections in smooth weighted projective spaces.
-Notably, the conclusion cannot be drawn directly from the cases of generalized hypersurfaces, because the apparent ambient varieties may have nontrivial Chow groups, which seems a difficult point.
-To overcome this, a key observation is that one can carry out necessary constructions for relevant families and then use the fact that the Chow rings of related total spaces are simple enough for our purpose.
+We next determine the possible values of the motivic $2$-fold multiplicativity defect for Fano and Calabi--Yau complete intersections in smooth weighted projective spaces.
+The desired conclusion cannot be obtained directly from the results for generalized hypersurfaces, since the natural ambient varieties may have nontrivial Chow groups, which creates a substantial difficulty.
+To overcome this issue, the key observation is that the necessary constructions can be carried out relatively over the relevant parameter spaces, while the Chow rings of suitable compactifications of the resulting total spaces remain sufficiently simple for our purposes.